pearsonca/scala-commsim/index.md

 That may be true in some cases, but the central assumption of network analyses, that the represented entities and interactions are of a small set of formal types, has limited empirical basis for covert groups.
-Therefore, we should be skeptical of applying network-based techniques to covert groups.
+Therefore, we should be skeptical of applying network-based techniques to modeling and detection of covert groups.

 If we wish to more confidently use network-based analysis, we should ground the performance of those techniques against more detailed models of underlying